OrhanYigitDurmaz/dpulogin/README.md

 `setx DPU_USER "user@dpu.edu.tr"`
 and
 `setx DPU_PASS "password"`

+p.s.: to set the env variables at machine level, use the /M feature flag.

 then to actually run this as a windows service in the background, run: